ivy00johns/pwnagotchi-tools/README.md

 - [ ] Make it so you can generate list for each `.rule` file in the directory, if one is listed.
 - [ ] Adding support for masks.
 - [ ] Find better names for the functions and commands.
+- [ ] Move logos to there own file.